-A Brief History of the State of the Union
+A Brief History of the State of the Union Address

-Why does the President give a State of the Union address to Congress every year?
+Why does the president give a State of the Union address to Congress every year?

-The address can trace its roots back to the Constitution.
-Article II, Section 3, Clause 1 of the Constitution says that the President "shall from time to time give to Congress information of the State of the Union and recommend to their Consideration such measures as he shall judge necessary and expedient."
+The State of the Union address can trace its roots back to the Constitution.
+Article II, Section 3, Clause 1 of the Constitution says that the president "shall from time to time give to the Congress information of the State of the Union, and recommend to their Consideration such measures as he shall judge necessary and expedient."

 "From time to time" leaves the question of frequency open to interpretation, but George Washington helped cement the State of the Union as an annual event after he gave the first State of the Union address at Federal Hall in New York City in January 1790.

-You'll notice that the order from Article II, Section 3 of the Constitution doesn't say anything about a speech; the President just has to keep Congress informed of what's going on in the country.
+No. You'll notice that the order from Article II, Section 3 of the Constitution doesn't say anything about a speech; the president just has to keep Congress informed of what's going on in the country.
 When Thomas Jefferson took office in 1801, he decided that the idea of showing up before Congress to deliver a grand address sounded like something a monarch would do, so he decided to bag the speech.
-Instead, he wrote down an annual message and sent it to Congress, where a clerk read it aloud to the assembled legislators.
+Instead, he wrote down an annual message and sent it to Congress, where a clerk read it aloud to the legislators.

-At least one member of President Obama's cabinet.
+At least one member of the president's cabinet.
 Since the Cold War, one member of the cabinet has holed up in an undisclosed secure location during big government gatherings like the State of the Union address and presidential inaugurations.
 This absent member is dubbed the "designated survivor."
 In the unlikely event that an attack or a disaster leads to the deaths of all of the assembled leaders, having a designated survivor hiding out somewhere safe maintains the line of presidential succession.

 Since 2005 a few members of Congress have also stayed away from big events so there would be at least a tiny legislature remaining in the event of a disaster.

-President Truman actually gave the first televised State of the Union in 1947, but it didn't become a primetime spectacle until 1965.
+President Truman gave the first televised State of the Union in 1947, but it didn't become a primetime spectacle until 1965.
 Lyndon B. Johnson decided to give his address in the evening that year, while previous addresses had generally taken place during the day.
 At the time, LBJ was trying to sell Americans on his civil rights reforms and Great Society plans, so he decided to give the address at night in order to reach the widest possible audience.
 The trick worked, and it was the first State of the Union address to be televised during the evening.

-Can a President opt out of giving a State of the Union address?
+Can a president opt out of giving a State of the Union address?

-As you might guess, there have a few guests that one might not expect at a political event.
-A few particularly choice guests: 12-year-old music prodigy Tyrone Ford (1986), baseball sluggers Sammy Sosa (1999) and Hank Aaron (2000), Baby Einstein founder Julie Aigner-Clark (2007), and NBA star Dikembe Mutombo (2007).
+Notable guests from past events include 12-year-old music prodigy Tyrone Ford (1986), baseball sluggers Sammy Sosa (1999) and Hank Aaron (2000), Baby Einstein founder Julie Aigner-Clark (2007), and NBA star Dikembe Mutombo (2007).

-What's the story with the opposition party's response right after the address?
+Why does the opposition party give a response right after the State of the Union address?

-Who gave the longest address in history?
+Which president gave the longest State of the Union address in history?